theAkashDas/stm32_HID/README.md

 - need to check this thing thoroughly.
 - added adc library and usart library.
 Will organise the code in the end.
 - added structure for mouse controls.
+- Added Kalman filter in the code.
+- Everything is working fine.

 ### 1.0.10 (feature)
 - Added code for mouse x,y control using mpu data.